Discover Top-Rated Places To Visit In Delhi In October For Calm Weather And Culture

 Photo: Ashudas563 / Wikimedia Commons

-Majnu ka Tilla offers a completely different side of Delhi, which is compact, cultural, and packed with flavour.
+Majnu ka Tilla offers a completely different side of Delhi, which is compact, cultural, and packed with flavour, making it one of the must-visit places to visit in Delhi NCR.
 The area is known for its cafés, bookstores, and small shops selling everything from handmade jewellery to incense sticks and winter jackets.
 The Buddhist monastery stands at the centre, quiet and calm, often visited by students and travellers who come here to sit or light a butter lamp.
 The real draw, though, is the food.
 Restaurants serve steaming plates of thukpa, shapta, tingmo, and other Tibetan dishes, and people line up at the tiny bakeries for fresh buns and butter tea.

 Nearest Metro Station: Vidhan Sabha